Updated by Max Dana

 What happens if ArtsPool makes a mistake in delivering services?

 ArtsPool may elect to either correct the mistake or refund the portion of the fee for the defective service.
-If the mistake gives rise to a material breach of our Terms of Service, you may terminate your relationship with ArtsPool upon 60 days’ notice.
+If the mistake gives rise to a material breach of the Terms of Service, you may terminate the Terms of Service if the breach is not cured within 60 days’ written notice of the breach.

 Is ArtsPool insured?

 Yes.
-In addition to statutory Workers' Compensation and Disability coverage, ArtsPool carries General Liability, Employment Practices Liability, Cyber Liability, and Errors and Omissions Liability insurances in amounts approved by the Operations and Finance Committees.
+In addition to statutory Workers' Compensation and Disability coverage, ArtsPool carries General Liability, Umbrella, Crime, Employment Practices Liability, Directors and Officers, Errors and Omissions, Cyber, and Automobile insurance policies in amounts recommended by our insurance broker based on our operations.

 How do I access my data/documents that ArtsPool is managing?

 ArtsPool works entirely in the cloud, so you can access your data from anywhere that you have an internet connection.
-ArtsPool’s primary contact at your organization will receive top-level access to your materials in Google Drive, the Xero accounting system, ArtsPool’s member-facing web application, and any other systems through which we are managing your data.
+ArtsPool’s primary contact at your organization will receive top-level access to your materials in our file storage system, the accounting system, our member-facing web application, and any other systems through which we are managing your data.
 Additional employees or consultants at your organization will be granted access to specific areas as necessary when specifically requested by you.